Redfin is a real estate brokerage that utilizes technology to optimize the home buying and selling experience.

 But despite these hiccups (and Covid-19 putting a dent into demand for housing), Redfin continued to grow its business.
 In February 2021, the company made its second and largest acquisition.
 It paid $608 million to acquire online rental company RentPath (which owns Rentals.com, and ApartmentGuide.com, amongst others).

-Today, over 5,000 people are employed by the company, scattered across over 50 locations in the United States and Canada.
+Today, over 5,000 people are employed by the company, which is scattered across over 50 locations in the United States and Canada.

 How Does Redfin Make Money?